I'm a provider

 Radiofrequency ablation for hepatic metastasis is considered investigational for the following:

 POLICY GUIDELINESExplicit criteria have not been established for radiofrequency ablation of primary or metastatic hepatocellular cancer.
-Candidacy is based on a number of factors including number of tumor foci, and accessibility.
-In general, published studies have included patients with four 4-5or fewer hepatic lesions measuring 5 cm or less using current technology.
+Candidacy is based on a number of factors including number of tumor foci (nodules), size of tumor foci, and accessibility.
+In general, published studies have included patients with 4-5 or fewer hepatic lesions measuring 5 cm or less using current technology.
 Compiled evidence suggests RFA at open laparotomy may provide superior outcomes compared to the percutaneous route, but the lack of comparative trials, and patient selection bias in indirect comparisons, do not permit definitive conclusions.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.